Overview

 • farm gate

-• laboratory analysis by the University of Guelph’s Agriculture and Food Laboratory
+Samples are tested at the University of Guelph’s Agriculture and Food Laboratory.

 Container and label review

-Maple syrup that is sold in containers of 125 milliliters or less has fewer labelling requirements than containers that are greater than 125 milliliters.
-Inspectors take the container size into consideration when determining whether the label is compliant with O. Reg.
-119/11.
+Retail containers of 125 milliliters or less have fewer labelling requirements than containers greater than 125 milliliters.
+Inspectors take the container size into consideration when determining the label’s compliance.

 Lead analysis

-All samples are analyzed for the presence of lead.
+All samples are tested for the presence of lead.

-O. Reg.
-119/11 prohibits the sale, transportation or packaging of maple syrup that is contaminated.
-It also requires that all utensils, containers and equipment used in the production and storage of maple syrup must be made of food-grade material.
-Lead levels in maple syrup that are above 0.15 parts per million (ppm) indicate that there is likely a source of lead in the production or storage equipment and that this equipment does not meet regulatory requirements.
+The regulation prohibits the sale, transportation or packaging of maple syrup that is contaminated.
+All utensils, containers and equipment used in the production and storage of maple syrup must be made of food-grade material.
+Lead levels above 0.15 parts per million (ppm) indicate that there is likely a source of lead in the production or storage equipment and that this equipment does not meet regulatory requirements.

-Lead levels above Health Canada's tolerance level of 0.5 ppm can indicate a food safety risk.
-When these levels are detected, the Ministry takes immediate compliance action.
-Refer to Compliance action for more details.
+Lead levels above Health Canada's tolerance level of 0.5 ppm indicate a potential food safety risk.
+When these levels are detected, the ministry takes immediate compliance action.

 Receiving results